mieskolainen/Diffractive-Combinatorics/README.md

 - <a href="https://gitlab.cern.ch/RooUnfold/RooUnfold">ROOUnfold</a> (in /libs, no license)
 - <a href="https://github.com/ben-strasser/fast-cpp-csv-parser">csv parser</a> (in /libs, BSD-3 license)

-In general, one needs to modify Makefile for your local installation.
+In general, one needs to modify Makefile a bit for your local installation.
 See Makefile for instructions.

-## SETUP
+## Install

 ### 1. AliPhysics/AliROOT installation (ROOT5 based setup is tested to work)

 cd ~
 mkdir alice && cd alice
 aliBuild init AliPhysics && aliBuild build AliPhysics --defaults user -z aliroot5